Voyage of the Brooklyn Saints: The Gold Rush and its consequences

 As a newspaper owner and shrewd businessman, Samuel Brannan publicized the richness of the finds to spur the Gold Rush that quickly transformed Northern California.
 Brannan's publicity stunt, shouting, "Gold!
 Gold!
 Gold from the American River!" nearly emptied San Francisco of its inhabitants.
 Businesses closed for want of customers or hired help.
 Initial reports of the ready availability of extensive mineral wealth were not believed, even by California's Military Governor Richard Barnes Mason, until he and his lieutenant, William Tecumseh Sherman, visited the mining districts in person.
 They observed hundreds of miners successfully working claims along the river banks.
-At Mormon Island, Brooklyn's William Glover selected nuggets and flake specimens for the famous "Gold Tea Caddy" sent to Washington, D.C. by Col. Mason.
+At Mormon Island, Brooklyn's William Glover selected nuggets and flake specimens for the famous "Gold Tea Caddy" sent to Washington, D.C., by Col. Mason.
 The tin was filled with 230 ounces of gold for the Adjutant General to convince President Polk of the reality and extent of the gold discoveries.
-After Polk's endorsement in his address to the nation, the gold tea caddy was put on display for the general public, sparking widespread "gold fever."
-San Francisco business owners urged Brannan to create a special edition of his newspaper, The California Star, to promote California's virtues and mineral wealth back east.
+After Polk's endorsement in his address to the nation, the gold tea caddy was put on display for the general public, sparking widespread "gold fever."Scherer, James A. B. The First Forty Niner and the Golden Tea Caddy.
+New York, New York: Minton, Balch and Company, 1925, p.
+55. San Francisco business owners urged Brannan to create a special edition of his newspaper, The California Star, to promote California's virtues and mineral wealth back east.
 Brannan prepared 2,000 copies, sending ten men, six of them Mormon Battalion veterans, across the Sierras, along with the first east bound mail.

 Long before the rest of the world learned of the gold strikes, before others could arrange passage to harvest the mineral, most of the Brooklyn settlers engaged in placer mining at Mormon Island and elsewhere in the foothills.
 Their general procedures for mining camp management and establishing claims were largely adopted by subsequent argonauts.
-Selling food and supplies to incoming "49-ers" became the real gold mine.
+Selling food and supplies to incoming "forty-niners" became the real gold mine.
 Brannan's lucrative trading posts and land speculation made him one of California's first millionaires.
 Approximately 250,000 hopeful miners arrived in the early days of the Gold Rush, all needing food in a sparsely populated land.
 The farm produce that John Horner had intended to support the Mormon migration quickly made him another one of California's early millionaires.
 Property values in San Francisco skyrocketed, bringing additional income to some of the Brooklyn pioneers.
 About half of the Brooklyn passengers obtained enough wealth from gold mining or trade with miners that they were soon able to relocate to the Great Basin.